Radlett: Micro Suction Ear Wax Removal Radlett Herts WD7

 Herts Radlett: Microsuction Ear Wax Removal Radlett Herts WD7

 Our prices (see below) are the best value in Hertfordshire!Please note that treatment is by appointment only.
-Due to new Covid-19 guidance from our professional body, records must be kept of the triage of all patients prior to booking.
-In order to comply with this guidance, we currently offer online booking only.
+NB Our colleagues at the location are unable to take messages or book appointments.
+Due to new Covid-19 guidance from our professional body, records must be kept of the triage of all patients prior to booking, and their consent to treatment after booking.
+In order to comply with this guidance, we have adapted our booking system to incorporate these forms.
 Please click here to make your booking and have your credit or debit card to hand.
-NB staff at the location are unable to take messages or book appointments.
+If you are unable to use our self-service online booking system, you can take advantage of our "done for you" service and call us on 0800 1 337 987 instead.

 What Happens At A Radlett Microsuction Ear Wax Removal Appointment